ModinifyTechnologies/ModinifyWebSite/README.md

 Web site of Company - Old site.

-This will be stopped and not maitained anymore
+This will be stopped and not maintained anymore